-FYI: That original yearly SuperTech series was replaced by the Maryland Airheads Supertech, also yearly, held in Easton, MD, and is now back at Boyertown, PA)
+(The original yearly SuperTech series was replaced by the Maryland Airheads Supertech for awhile, & it was held in Easton, MD, and is now back at Boyertown, PA)

-Supertech 2019 is scheduled for the weekend of February 1-2-3, 2019, at the Boyertown Museum of Historic Vehicles at 85 South Walnut St Boyertown PA.
+Supertech 2019 was the weekend of February 1-2-3, 2019, at the Boyertown Museum of Historic Vehicles at 85 South Walnut St., Boyertown PA.

-The Boyertown museum (http://boyertownmuseum.org) is a wonderful venue to hold this event.
-They have many new vehicles and renovated spaces; and, the rooms, etc., for Supertech.
+The Boyertown museum http://boyertownmuseum.org was always a wonderful venue to hold this event.
+They have many new vehicles and renovated spaces; and, rooms, etc., for Supertech.
 So even if you’ve been there before there’s more to see.
 I was thrilled to see that the UPSTAIRS-located Carriage house, with its complete blacksmithing and leatherworking facility was now available for a lengthy look-see, together, at the end of that large room, a complete early era machine shop, run by a motor and jackshafts with flat belts, etc.

-Being invited to teach at the original SuperTech was an honor.
-Being asked to not only teach, but to be the the featured speaker for the Saturday evening dinner was triple the honor for me.
+Being invited to teach at the original SuperTech and to be the the featured (keynote) speaker for the Saturday evening dinner was quite an honor for me.
 Being invited to return, for 2019, was truly over-the-top for me.

-SuperTech was held on a weekend each February in the Boyertown area of Pennsylvania, about 50 miles northwest of Philadelphia.
-For some years it was held at the Museum (see above photo).
+SuperTech is held on the first weekend each February in the Boyertown area of Pennsylvania, about 50 miles northwest of Philadelphia.
+For years it was held at the Museum (see above photo).
 You always have full access to the museum, which you WILL be interested in seeing.
 The weekend was filled with technical seminar sessions.
 About 60 Airhead owners and wannabe's would attend the early SuperTech's.
 It was ~70 for 2019.
 SuperTech is about BMW Airhead Motorcycles, plus the camaraderie.
-Training sessions (or, call them seminars) were extensive & could be intensive, on how various parts of your BMW Airhead motorcycle operate, & on how to maintain various sections/items; or even overhaul items on your Airhead BMW Motorcycle.
-Seminar information was typically carried over by attendees for other bikes, cars, whatever, in their life.
+Training sessions (or, call them seminars) were extensive & could be intensive, on how various parts of your BMW Airhead motorcycle operate, & on how to maintain various sections or items; or even overhaul items on your Airhead BMW Motorcycle.
+Some Seminar information was typically carried over by attendees for other bikes, cars, whatever, in their life.
 Just about any subject, from electricals to wire wheels re-spoking to overhauling transmissions, to spline lube jobs, ...really anything from carburetor synchronization methods (in real time too) to whatever you can think of.
 There are three seminar rooms, plus a larger area in the museum.
 Things are going on all day.

-Specific information on attending SuperTech was published in the Airhead Beemer Club's monthly magazine, AIRMAIL.
-It was also announced on the Airheads LIST, etc. Attendance was LIMITED, & typically filled-up early, with a waiting list.
+Specific information on attending SuperTech is published in the Airhead Beemer Club's monthly magazine, AIRMAIL.
+It is also announced on the Airheads LIST, etc. Attendance is LIMITED, & typically filled-up early, with a waiting list.
 For 2019, only 70 were allowed, and there was a waiting list; there was a waiting list in 2011 too ...every year, the same situation; so, if you want to be there, DO sign up as soon as the event is announced!!

 The lamp, below, was made for me, Snowbum, by Al Vangura, may he rest in peace.
 I cannot mention Al, or this lamp, or even read this paragraph, without getting emotional.
-The lamp, the shop coat, & the wine, was presented to me at the Saturday banquet.
+The lamp, the shop coat, & the wine, was presented to me at the 2011 Saturday banquet.
 These are treasured things for me.
 The wine is labeled with the Airheads Simple by Choice logo, titled Slash 5 Merlot, & also marked 'From Estate Grown /5 Brake Fluids' (yes, no /5 came with brake fluids).
 I promised to wear that special shop coat at all TechDays, no matter where, that I attended.
-I have done so, with pleasure!
+Naturally, I wore it at the 2019 SuperTech.
 I have not opened the bottle of wine;....what does /5 brake fluid wine taste like, anyway?

 One of the cut-a-ways at SuperTech ...yes, it works; yes, you can play with it .....& are encouraged to do so.